n0-computer/iroh/iroh-p2p/README.md

 # iroh-p2p

-> P2P networking for iroh.
+P2P networking for [iroh](https://github.com/n0-computer/iroh).
+This implements
+an [IPFS node](https://docs.ipfs.tech/concepts/nodes/).
+The IPFS network consists of a collection of nodes.

 ## How to run